 An introductory course in psychology involving the study of human behavior, psychological issues, and experimental concepts with implications for the biological basis of behavior.
 Specific areas of focus will include the following: critical thinking, neuroscience, genetics, sensation, perception, states of consciousness, personality, psychological disorders, therapy, stress and health.
-Prerequisite: EN 95 or placement in EN 101.
+Prerequisite: Placement in EN 101 or EN 95 co-requisite.